Facilitator Notes: A Conversation with Lisa Levinson

 Lisa Levinson is a facilitator with Faculty Guild.
-She has taught at the university and community college levels as both a full-time and adjunct faculty member.
+She has taught at the university and community college levels as both a full-and part-time faculty member.
 The following post captures some of her thoughts.

 What is your favorite part of working with faculty members who are participating in a Faculty Guild fellowship?